Springe09/Deep-Learning-/README.md

 1. Prepare the data for training and testing

 * The model will use a rolling 10 day window to predict the 11th day closing price.
-* Using the window_data function to generate the X and y values for the model.
+* Use the window_data function to generate the X and y values for the model.
 * Split the data into 70% training and 30% testing
 * Apply the MinMaxScaler to the X and y values
 * Reshape the X_train and X_test data for the model.
-Note: The required input format for the LSTM is

 3. Build and train custom LSTM RNNs

+* Define the model architecture
+* Compile the model
+* Fit the model to the training data

-4. Evaluate the performance of each model
+5. Evaluate the performance of each model

-> Which model has a lower loss?
+* Which model has a lower loss?
->
+  The closing price model has a lower loss.

-> Which model tracks the actual values better over time?
+* Which model tracks the actual values better over time?

->
-> Which window size works best for the model?
+* Which window size works best for the model?